Akitas in Japan give a dog a good name | The Japan Times

 Takamatsu agrees.

-“This has happened to Dalmatians after the “101 Dalmatians” movie and Saint Bernards after the “Beethoven” movies, just to list a couple of examples,” Takamatsu says.
+“This has happened to Dalmatians after the ‘101 Dalmatians’ movie and Saint Bernards after the ‘Beethoven’ movies, just to list a couple of examples,” Takamatsu says.
 “When it does not work out, these people just dump them in animal shelters.”

 As for the Akitas that have ended up at Ark over the years, Oliver says the dogs themselves aren’t the issue.